|About Causes Symptoms Diagnosis Treatment Prevention|

-- Biochemical profile to evaluate organ function.
+- Biochemical profile: This tests the clear portion of the blood to evaluate organ function.

-- X-ray or ultrasound to look for the presence of stones or crystals in the bladder and assess urinary bladder size and wall thickness.
+- X-ray or ultrasound: To look for the presence of stones or crystals in the bladder and assess urinary bladder size and wall thickness.

 Treatment depends on the severity of the blockage.
 Your veterinarian may be able to manually express the bladder by palpitating the urethra.
 If this is not possible, he will insert a catheter (a thin tube) via the penis/urethra or urethra in females and into the bladder.
 This allows urine to drain out of the bladder.